ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 - Tool Classification: T2
 - Level of reliance: Low, it is not involved in ensuring correctness, but only a measure of quality of the test suite.

 The instrumentation mechanism using ``-Cinstrument-coverage`` is the standard mechanism of collecting code coverage information in Rust.
-But, since it is part of the LLVM suite of tools, it is not only used in Rust but also widely used in the C++ ecosystem.
+Since it is part of the LLVM suite of tools, it is not only used in Rust but also widely used in the C++ ecosystem.
 This widespread usage gives us confidence in the quality and robustness of the tooling.

 ``blanket`` and ``symbol-report`` are tools developed by Ferrous Systems.
 They are developed because the previously used tool ``llvm-cov`` inferred the total number of functions which resulted in undercounting regularly.